Delhi Congress holds protest against central govt over rising fuel prices | Politics

 - India

-The Delhi unit of the Congress on Thursday staged a protest at central Delhi's Jantar Mantar against the Bharatiya Janata Party-led central government for the constant rise in petrol, diesel and CNG prices.
+The Congress' Delhi unit on Thursday staged a protest at Jantar Mantar against the BJP-led government at the Centre over the continuous rise in petrol, diesel and CNG prices.

-Hundreds of Congress leaders and workers participated in the party's 'Mehngai Mukt Bharat,' campaign holding banners and raising slogans against the Centre.
+Several Congress leaders and workers participated in the party's 'Mehngai Mukt Bharat' campaign and raised slogans against the Centre.

+Delhi Congress president Anil Chaudhary alleged, ''The prime minister is least bothered about the common man.''
+The protest over the issue was ''started by Rahul Gandhi from Parliament and now it has spread across the nation'', he said, adding the stir would intensify in the days to come.

+''Instead of poverty, they (BJP) talk about eradicating the Congress from the country.
+This was just the first phase of our movement and we will continue to raise our voice,'' Chaudhary said.

-The protest marked the presence of several leaders including the Delhi Pradesh Congress Committee President, Chaudhary Anil Kumar, Rajya Sabha MPs Syed Naseer Hussain, Shaktisinh Gohil and former MLA Narendra Nath, former MP Udit Raj.
+The protest was attended by several Congress leaders, including the party's women's wing acting president Netta D'Souza, Rajya Sabha MPs Syed Naseer Hussain, Shaktisinh Gohil, former MLA Narendra Nath and former MP Udit Raj.

-Addressing the gathering, Congress leader and advocate Dinesh Kumar said that such demonstrations against fuel price hikes will be held across the country.

-''This (BJP) government used to talk about eradicating poverty from the country, whereas, they are the ones creating poverty.
-We have staged multiple protests (against fuel price rise) and if required, we will expand our protests," Kumar said.
+Addressing the party workers at the protest, Raj said, ''Congress leaders and workers across the country and states have hit the streets to protest the fuel price rise.''
+The Congress MPs had demanded a discussion on the issue in Parliament but ''the Centre was not ready to talk about it''.

-Congress workers said that they will hold protest rallies at state, district and block levels across the country as well.
-"If needed, we will stage bigger demonstrations.
+Party workers said they will hold rallies at state, district and block levels across the country. ''If needed, we will stage bigger demonstrations.
 This government only propagates lies and the common man will not tolerate it.
-The Centre is least bothered about the poor of this nation," a Congress worker said.
+The Centre is least bothered about the poor of this nation,'' a Congress worker alleged.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)